Husband of woman detained in Iran ends three-week hunger strike

 During Mr Ratcliffe’s latest demonstration he has been visited by supporters including Strictly Come Dancing co-host Claudia Winkleman, writer and presenter Victoria Coren Mitchell, and Labour leader Sir Keir Starmer as well as his local MP Ms Siddiq.

-Ms Siddiq tweeted on Friday to say she had secured a debate in Parliament on Mrs Zaghari-Ratcliffe’s situation and urged people to contact their MPs to ask them to speak in Tuesday’s discussion and “make the case for bringing Nazanin home”.
+Ms Siddiq said she has secured a debate in Parliament on Mrs Zaghari-Ratcliffe’s situation and urged people to contact their MPs to ask them to speak in Tuesday’s discussion and “make the case for bringing Nazanin home”.

+She said the debate has attracted cross-party support, adding: “Nazanin told me that she’ll be watching the debate and praying that she hears something new from the Government.”

+Later on Saturday, Ms Siddiq said Mr Ratcliffe had eaten and “was doing ok”.